 Industrial Recycling incorporates recycling of copper, aluminum, steel, lead, meters, transformers and oil.
 More than 20 million pounds of metals and more than 438 thousand gallons of oil were recycled in 2016.
 These two programs offset thousands of tons of carbon emissions.
 We continue to build on their combined success while also actively searching for ways to green our supply chain.

-In 2008, our parent company, Exelon, led the formation of the Electric Utility Industry Sustainable Supply Chain Alliance, along with 14 other electric utilities.
+Exelon, our parent company, led the formation of the Electric Utility Industry Sustainable Supply Chain Alliance, along with 14 other electric utilities in 2008.
 The Alliance works to improve environmental performance in electric utility industry supply chains.
 This includes the development of voluntary consensus standards for evaluating the environmental attributes of key materials and services provided to the electric utility industry; the environmental performance of suppliers to the electric utility industry; and the environmental performance of an electric utility industry company’s supply chain operations.

 Exelon was also the first U.S. based utility to join the Carbon Disclosure Project’s Supply Chain Leadership Collaboration.
 As part of our commitment, Exelon is asking top suppliers to voluntarily disclose their greenhouse gas emissions and energy consumption.